 - Tuesday, March 25, 5 p.m.: Nathan Katz, Ph.D., Distinguishesd Professor in the School of International and Public Affairs, Bhagwan Mahavir Professor of Jain Studies at Florida International University and academic director of the Jewish Museum of Florida-FIU at Florida International University, will present Religions Living in Exile: Judaism and Tibetan Buddhism in the Alumni Room of the library.
 Katz helped to create the field of Indo-Judaic Studies (Indic and Judaic civilizations), and he will share his personal stories traveling throughout South Asia and studying Jewish communities in India, the ancient world links between India and Israel, and other connections.

 - Thursday, April 3, 5 p.m.: The HGI Center will host a Seder and interfaith discussion in the Faculty Dining Room, Thomas Hall.
 Attendees for the Seder include Rabbi Judith Lewis of the Riverdale Temple; Holocaust survivors from Selfhelp, a source for independent living and longtime supporter of Holocaust survivors seeking refuge in the U.S.; and Rabbi Ari Hart of the Hebrew Institute of Riverdale will also bring students from Yeshiva University.

-- Tuesday, April 22, 5 p.m.: Artist Carolyn Manosevitz will visit campus to discuss her art exhibit in the Alumni Room of the library.
+- Tuesday, April 22, 5 p.m.: Artist Carolyn Manosevitz will visit campus to discuss her art exhibit, A Search for Healing in the Alumni Room of the library.
 Manosevitz teaches at Colorado Mountain College and is also a visiting lecturer at the Austin Presbyterian Theological Seminary.

 Founded in 1996, the HGI Center is committed to understanding and respecting differences and similarities between people of all religions, races, ethnicities and nationalities.